theninj4/FaaStest/README.md

 ## Under the Hood

  * There is a [worker_threads](https://nodejs.org/docs/latest-v10.x/api/worker_threads.html) pool of between `0` and `maxWorkers` threads.
+ * `maxWorkers` is set to a vague guess based on the memory available to the process.
- * As triggers are invoked, modules get `eval` loaded into the threads.
+ * As triggers are invoked, modules get `new vm.Script()` loaded into the threads.
  * There is one module per thread.
- * Modules will only ever be loaded into one thread at a time.
+ * Modules will only exist in one thread at a time.
  * Each thread + module will serve many requests until it is terminated in order to schedule some other module.
  * If we are below `maxWorkers` threads, new threads are created for each new module being requested.
- * If the worker pool is full, idle workers are terminated from within the worker and the next queued module is loaded in.
+ * If the worker pool is full, idle workers are terminated and the next queued modules are loaded in.

 ## Performance